 How is fault determined?

-Someone is always determined to be at-fault in a car accident, whether partially or fully.
+Someone is always determined to be at fault in a car accident, whether partially or fully (even in a simple parking lot car accident).
 In Ontario, The Insurance Act and the Fault Determination Rules made under the Insurance Act determine fault for a car accident.
 They’re in place to help insurance companies provide consumers with prompt claim resolution and consistent treatment.

 After your accident is reported, your company will investigate the circumstances and then make a decision based on the Fault Determination Rules.